Cactus Flower (film): Influence

 The film has been remade several times.
-An unauthorized Hindi version titled Maine Pyaar Kyun Kiya?, starring Salman Khan, Sushmita Sen and Katrina Kaif, was released in 2005.
-In 2007, it was remade in Kannada as Sathyavan Savithri, starring Ramesh Aravind.
 An English language remake, Just Go With It, starring Adam Sandler and Jennifer Aniston, was released in 2011.
 An Egyptian version titled Nos Sa'a Gawaz (Half-Hour Marriage), starring Rushdy Abaza, Shadia and Adel Imam, was released in 1969.
+An Indian version starring Salman Khan, Katrina Kaif and Sushmita Sen, titled 'Maine Pyaar Kyu Kiya', was released in 2005.